JakeCavaiani/DoD_Discharge/README.md

   - Predicted Q start and end times: 5/25/2022 12:05 to 10/8/2022 8:15
   - Only PT2 was used because PT1 had a big gap in July and August
   - PT2 < 100 until 2022-05-24 13:45
-- Checks available at end of Rmarkdown:
+- Checks at end of Rmarkdown:
   - Plot of length of timesteps for all sites: 15 minutes
   - Plot of missing values for all sites